Rudy Lai

 2024 Q1

-iHeartMedia's Digital Audio Group CEO Conal Byrne disclosed testing generative AI tools for podcast transcription, translation, and music decision support, while CEO Bob Pittman highlighted AI's role in unlocking new revenue streams, especially in programmatic advertising.
+iHeartMedia extensively tests generative AI for podcast translation, transcription, and music decision support; CEO Bob Pittman highlights AI's role in creating new revenue streams.

 2023 Q4: no updates